Cape to Kruger Park Safari in 15 days

 Day 1: Meet us at your centrally located hotel to start this tour for Cape Town's most famous icon: Table Mountain by the Aerial Cableway to take in the natural beauty and stunning views.
 The first botanical garden in the world to be established (in 1913) to protect local flora, Kirstenbosch National Botanical Garden in the UNESCO-listed Cape Floral Kingdom follows.
 Lunch is at the famous Jonkershuis Cape Malay restaurant.
 Visiting Groot Constantia, we taste their export quality wines.
 We journey along the False Bay coastline to Boulders Beach near Simon’s Town, home to one of the few land-based penguin colonies in the world.
 Choose one of the popular restaurants in the area for dinner.
 We overnight at De Noordhoek Lifestyle Hotel (or similar).

 Day 2: First visit is Cape Point, part of the Table Mountain National Park and home to an abundance of flora and fauna, and ascend the viewpoint with the Flying Dutchman Funicular.
 We visit Hout Bay harbour and Camps Bay African Craft Market on our way along the scenic Chapman’s Peak drive.
-Stopping over at the Victoria and Alfred Waterfront, we take a tour at the Two Oceans Aquarium.
 Driving in the direction of Stellenbosch, we visit the Vergenoegd wine farm for some wine tasting.
 We go to the Spier Wine Farm for chocolate and wine tasting on the banks of the Spier dam.
 Now we are off to see a bit of the real South Africa(optional).
 Mzoli's place is legendary for giving visitors an authentic African eating experience.
 If you like meat then you'll love Mzoli's.
 Situated in Gugulethu, it's a prime example of South African Shisa Nyama (barbeque).
 Eat, drink and have fun with the locals!
 We overnight at Amberley Sleep & Travel Somerset West. (or similar).

 Day 3: Starting our journey to the Garden Route, we visit some of the numerous farm stalls at Grabouw, and then pushes on to the town of Oudtshoorn with Route 62.
 This route delivers an unforgettable South African travelling experience, making of life-long memories.
 (Lunch en-route) After visiting the Cango Caves for a Heritage Tour, we head down the scenic Outeniqua Pass and onto the green forests and beaches of the Garden Route.
 Overnight is at the Acorn Guest House George (or similar).